-Priority 2.2 To reduce the Priority 2.2 To reduce the demand for temporary accommodation Action Task Outcome/Output By when / Lead Provide suitable accommodation to meet the needs of homelesss Develop different models of delivery such as Housing First.
+Priority 2.2 To reduce the demand for temporary accommodation Action Task Provide suitable accommodation to meet the needs of homelesss Develop different models of delivery such as Housing First.
 Develop a 'hub' to provide a range of services for the homeless including emergency beds and support services.
 Working closely with Housing Strategy and development partners to inform the delivery of flexible and suitable accommodation.
 Increase availability of move on accommodation Undertake a review of the existing stock and explore options for increasing supply of move on accommodation.
 Ensure commissioning priorities incorporate the necessary support required to sustain tenancies.